-The map of 1968 shows by this time Pentremawr Colliery had greatly expanded and formed a substantial number of buildings and tramways.
-The coal tip is still present but is much larger and marked as disused.
+The map of 1968 shows by this time Pentremawr Colliery had greatly expanded and a substantial number of buildings and tramways had been constructed.
+The coal tip is still present but is much larger and marked as Tip (disused).
 It would also appear that much of the railway sidings had been removed.
-The site of Pont Henry Colliery had been mostly cleared of buildings by this point its former presence being marked by coal tips.
+The site of Pont Henry Colliery had been mostly cleared of buildings by this point its site being marked by coal tips.

-4. THE CULTURAL HERITAGE RESOURCE
+THE CULTURAL HERITAGE RESOURCE (see figure 4)